ukatc/AtLAST_sensitivity_calculator/atlast_sc/instruments/README.md

-# Instrument File Upload Instructions
+# Instructions for Including a New Instrument

-This document provides instructions for uploading new instrument files so that the calculator can recognise and process them correctly.
+This document provides instructions for adding the files that allow a new instrument to be included in the calculator in a way that ensures the calculator can recognise and process them correctly.

 ## Supported File Format
 - Instrument files must have two parts to them: one Python file, one YAML file.
 The Python file should be under the `atlast_sc/instruments/classes` directory and the YAML file should be under the `atlast_sc/instruments/data` directory.